Distortion coefficients of the $\alpha$-Grushin plane: Preliminaries

 Traditionally, the definition of a sub-Riemannian structure demands that $\mathcal{D}$ is a $\mathcal{C}^\infty$-distribution and that it satisfies the Hörmander condition; that is to say, $\mathrm{Lie}_p(\mathcal{D}) = \mathrm{T}_p(M)$ for all $p \in M$.
 This is motivated by the following well-known result.

-\begin{theo}[Chow–Rashevskii theorem] Let $M$ be a sub-Riemannian manifold such that its distribution $\mathcal{D}$ is $\mathcal{C}^\infty$ and satisfies the Hörmander condition.
-Then, $(M, \mathrm{d_{CC}})$ is a metric space and the manifold and metric topology of $M$ coincides. \end{theo}
+\begin{theorem}[Chow-–Rashevskii theorem] Let $M$ be a sub-Riemannian manifold such that its distribution $\mathcal{D}$ is $\mathcal{C}^\infty$ and satisfies the Hörmander condition.
+Then, $(M, \mathrm{d_{CC}})$ is a metric space and the manifold and metric topology of $M$ coincide. \end{theorem}

 We refrain from this convention here, as the Grushin planes that we will study do not always satisfy this property.
-However, we will assume from now on that every two points of the sub-Riemannian manifold $M$ can be joined by a horizontal curve, making $\mathrm{d_{CC}}$ a distance of $M$, and that the metric and manifold topology do coincide.
+However, we will assume hereafter that every two points of the sub-Riemannian manifold $M$ can be joined by a horizontal curve, making $\mathrm{d_{CC}}$ a distance of $M$, and that the metric and manifold topologies do coincide.

 Finally, the horizontal distribution of a sub-Riemannian manifold $M$ is defined by